bigben130/Cybersecurity-Project-1/README.md

 ![Cybersecurity-Project-1/Diagrams/Project_1_Diagram_Ben_Burrell.png](Diagrams/Project_1_Diagram_Ben_Burrell.png)

 These files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to either recreate the entire deployment pictured above.
-Alternatively, select portions of the yml and config file may be used to install only certain pieces of it, such as Filebeat.
+Alternatively, we can select portions of the yml and config file that may be used to install only certain pieces of it, such as Filebeat.

+This is an example of a filebeat.yml file contents:
 ```bash
 ---
   - name: installing and launching filebeat